Dallas Police Officer Kills Man In His Apartment, Says She Thought It Was Her Home

 Authorities say the police officer had finished a shift and was returning home, still in full uniform, when she apparently entered the wrong apartment — Jean's apartment.

-The shooting took place at the South Side Flats, a development that says it offers "cutting edge luxury apartments" near downtown Dallas.
+The shooting took place at the South Side Flats, a development that says it offers "cutting-edge luxury apartments" near downtown Dallas.
 It's located just a few blocks from police headquarters.

 "It's not clear what interaction was between them ... but at some point she fired her weapon, striking the victim," Hall said at a press conference on Friday.

 Police are not following their ordinary protocol for officer-involved shootings, Hall said, describing this killing as "very unique situation."
-A blood sample was drawn to test the officer for drugs or alcohol.
+A blood sample was drawn to test the officer for drugs and alcohol.

 Hall expressed her condolences to Jean's family.